jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 JSONPath implementation the existing language is followed somewhat loosely, specialising the matching by adding features which are likely to be useful when detecting entities in REST resources while avoid unnecessary code by dropping others.
+Later adding new features to a language is easier than removing them once a userbase has built up so where the utility isn't clear the default position is to not include.
 It is difficult to anticipate all real-world matching requirements but it should be possible to identify a core 20% of features that are likely to be useful in 80% of cases.
 For the time being any functionality which is not included may be